 - Do you plan to use the management components over a dedicated administrative network? - Is external session decision-making logic using RESTful interface needed?
-If so, what are the parameters passed from and to the RESTful server? - Is SNMP monitoring needed?
-If so, what is the SNMP configuration data (IP address, SNMP community)? - Do you need to mass-provision some configuration data?
+If so, what are the parameters passed from and to the RESTful server? - Do you need to mass-provision some configuration data?
 What is the structure of the data and what size of tables do you anticipate? - Do you need to record audio and access it?
 What is your deletion and retention policy for the stored audio files? - Do you need to export CDRs? - Have you devised appropriate DNS SRV and A entries for all IP addresses?